-In a departure from the trend of claims that the hamburger was born in America, we find that a restaurant cook in Hamburg, Germany, named Otto Kuasw was making his own hamburgers in 1891.
+In a departure from the trend of claims that the hamburger was born in America, we find that a restaurant cook in Hamburg, Germany, named Otto Krause was making his own hamburgers in 1891.
 This was a thin patty of ground beef sausage fried in batter and sandwiched between two slices of lightly buttered bread along with a fried egg.
 This sandwich, known as Deutsches beefsteak, was the favourite snack of sailors who stopped at the Hamburg port.
-It is said that the sailors brought tales of this famous hamburger to America in 1894 when they visited the port of New York and told restaurateurs there about Kuasw's sandwiches.
+It is said that the sailors brought tales of this famous hamburger to America in 1894 when they visited the port of New York and told restaurateurs there about Krause's sandwiches.
 Needless to say, the restaurant chefs began making these hamburgers for the sailors.

 The most popular story of the hamburger is that of the 1904 St Louis World Fair.
 It is the belief of most Texans that the credit for the first hamburger goes to Fletch 'Old Dave' Davis from Athens, Texas, who decided to try something new for once.
 Taking raw hamburger steak, he grilled it to a crisp brown, and then sandwiched the patty between two thick slices of home-made toast and added a thick slice of raw onion on top.
 Patrons loved the new sandwich and word spread like wildfire, causing Old Dave to open a hamburger concession stand (at the urging of family and friends) at The Pike, at the St Louis World Fair Louisiana Purchase Exhibition that year.
-He is also credited as the inventor of french fries, selling fried potato strips along with his hamburgers at the world fair, an idea given to him by a friend in Paris, Texas.
-Unfortunately, the reporter covering the story mistook Old Dave's friend's homeland for Paris, France, and so the potato strips were henceforth known as 'french fries'.
+He is also credited as the inventor of French fries, selling fried potato strips along with his hamburgers at the world fair, an idea given to him by a friend in Paris, Texas.
+Unfortunately, the reporter covering the story mistook Old Dave's friend's homeland for Paris, France, and so the potato strips were henceforth known as 'French fries'.

 However, the evidence for most of these claims is shaky and although Old Dave3 is most likely to be the inventor of the modern hamburger, the truth is that we will probably never really know for sure.